maxdgrogan/aihack2020/README.md

 2. [Method](#Method)
 3. [Visualisation](#Visualisation)

-To run our project proceed to [Running](#Running) and the contributions are all summarised in `tutorial.ipynb` inside the root of the project.
+To run our project proceed to [Running](#Running) and the contributions are all summarised in `train.ipynb` inside the root of the project.

 ## Dataset